stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 the same time I saw his eyes dilate in unison with a bursting of the distant crying, whose vague familiarity had now become very great.

-   "&lsquo;She was not in her room, so I went up to the studio.
+   ""She was not in her room, so I went up to the studio.
 Door was shut, and I could hear voices inside.
 Didn't knock--just burst in and found her posing for the picture.
 Nude, but with that hellish hair all draped around her.
 And making all sorts of sheep's eyes at Marsh.
 He had the easel turned half away from the door, so I couldn't